Local limit theorems via Landau-Kolmogorov inequalities: Applications

-Finally, equation~\eq{10} is just the local limit theorem for the translated Poisson distribution.
-Such a statement is only informative if the right hand side of~\eq{10} is $\lito\klr{\sigma^{-1}}$, because the left hand side is trivially $\bigo\klr{\sigma^{-1}}$.
-In this section we will prove bounds for $\dloc\bklr{\law(W),\TP(\mu,\sigma^2)}$, which are better than $\bigo(\sigma^{-1})$ and therefore, by means of~\eq{10}, will lead to a local limit theorem for $W$ along with a rate of convergence.
+Hence, after scaling the variables in \eqref{14} by $\sigma^{-1}$, the rate becomes the more familiar $\bigo(\sigma^{-1})$.
+Finally, the statement in \eqref{15} is just the local limit theorem for the translated Poisson distribution.
+Such a statement is only informative if the right-hand side of \eqref{15} is $\lito(\sigma^{-1})$, because the left-hand side is trivially $\bigo(\sigma^{-1})$.
+In this section, we will prove bounds for $\dloc (\law(W),\TP(\mu,\sigma^2) )$, which are better than $\bigo(\sigma^{-1})$ and therefore, by means of \eqref{15}, will lead to a local limit theorem for $W$ along with a bound on the rate of convergence. \end{remark}

+\begin{remark} Lemma~\ref{lem7} can serve as a benchmark for the best possible rates of convergence.
+For sums of i.i.d. random variables under finite third moment conditions, the Kolmogorov and Wasserstein distances between the normalized random variables and the standard normal distribution are both $\bigo(\sigma^{-1})$, which can be improved only under additional assumptions (such as symmetry) of the involved distributions.
+Furthermore, if the summands are integer valued and smooth enough, then the local metric distance to a discrete analog of the normal distribution has rate $\bigo(\sigma ^{-2})$ .

+As indicated in the \hyperref[secintro]{Introduction}, our method will typically not yield rates of convergence that are comparable to Lemma~\ref{lem7} and those for sums of i.i.d. random variables.
+So in applications where it is expected the rates should be the same as those for sums of i.i.d. random variables (e.g., magnetization in the Curie--Weiss model at high temperature), our results are likely not optimal.
+However, in particular for the local limit metric, for which only few results with explicit rates of convergence are known, it is not clear whether one can expect the same rates as those for sums of i.i.d. variables, and so we leave the question of optimality open. \end{remark}